 In the back cover of every album that leaves my studio, you'll find my name stamped not for advertising but because I'm committed to making history.
 Dumping digital files is only half a job.
 Give your family a real piece of history and stories to share about the day your family tree started a new branch.
 The album is the element of every collection I'm most proud of and excited to bring to life.

 Album design is a labor of skill, artistic vision, storytelling and creative passion.
 There's no better person to design and produce it than your wedding artist.

 The first step is picking the best assortment of images to tell the story.
 Rather than pick individual images, I block out sections of the story and then reduce and refine.

 All of the images on a spread relate to each other and move the story forward.
-I maintain a balance between details, moments, people and art.
+There's balance between details, moments, people and art.
 Color wouldn't go with black and white.
-Guys getting ready wouldn't mix with women getting ready.
+Guys getting ready wouldn't go with women getting ready.

 Many couples make their lives easier by pushing the "Done" button and ordering the album as designed!
 However, if you need revisions, we can do those during your private reveal party.
 This real-time proofing is the fastest way to approve your album.
 We'll have access to all of the images so you can approve your album quickly on the same day you see your pictures!

 After you approve the design and pay 50% of the balance, I retouch every face in the album, which could be 200+ faces.
 I sometimes retouch detail shots if there are any distracting elements.
 Retouching is complimentary and includes skin smoothing, blemish removal, stray hair removal, eye bag softening, eye and teeth lightening.
 You can do pretty much anything for an additional fee.

 A wide selection of the most luxurious and interesting materials, combined with optional cover features, will make your album a conversation piece.
 It also means your book is a pure expression of you.
 Choose from physical swatches in person or digital swatches if you can't visit in person.